BakhromjonSadullaev/test-address-api/README.md

 # Address Validation API

 A robust backend API built with NestJS and TypeScript that validates and standardizes US property addresses.
-The service integrates with Google Geocoding API to provide accurate address validation, correction, and standardization.
+The service integrates with US Census Geocoding API (free, public service) to provide accurate address validation, correction, and standardization.

 ## Features